janamailzuu/employee-management-api/README.md

-# Employee Management Service
+# Employee Management API

 ## Overview
-This project provides a RESTful API for managing employee data, supporting CRUD operations and employee birthday lookup by month.
-Need to maintain and retrieve employee information, especially to find those with birthdays in a given month to recognize their special day.
+This project provides a RESTful API for managing employee data.It allows for CRUD operations (Create, Read, Update, Delete) on employee records and  supports uploading employee data through CSV files, both from the resources folder and local file system.

-The project uses:
-- **Java 21**
-- **Spring Boot 3.3.5** for application setup
-- **Spring Data JPA** and **Hibernate** for database operations
-- **H2 Database** (in-memory) for development and testing purposes
-- **Spring Boot Starter Actuator**: To expose useful endpoints for monitoring the application.
-- **Spring Boot Starter Test**: For unit and integration testing.

 ## Features
 - **CRUD Operations**: Create, Read, Update, Delete employee records.
 - **Birthday Filter**: Retrieve employees based on their birthday month.
+- **Upload Employee Data**: Upload employee data via CSV from the resources folder or local filesystem.
 - **RESTful API**: Interacts with JSON requests and responses.
 - **In-memory H2 Database**: Stores employee information (easily replaceable with other databases).